allenai/anonymity-period/readme.md

 4. Primary and NOC Analysis ([`04_effect_analysis.ipynb`](./notebooks/04_effect_analysis.ipynb)): uses `design_mat` and `c_n` to perform primary and NOC anlaysis.
 5. Ploting results ([`05_plots.ipynb`](./notebooks/05_plots.ipynb)): plots the results in the primary and NOC analysis.

+*Note*: for reproducing all tables and figures, one can use processed data and only notebooks 04 and 05 are needed.

 # Reference
 ```bib